citymash/citymash.github.io/index.md

 * Saturday 13 June 2015
 * Registration from 9.30 a.m.
 * Programme 10 a.m. - 5 p.m
-* Venue: City University London.
+* College Building, First Floor, Rooms A107, A108, A109, A110, A111, A112, City University London

-More information will be added in the coming weeks.
+Entrance by St John Street.
+Map: [http://www.city.ac.uk/visit](http://www.city.ac.uk/visit)

 ---